sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 * Take care of their own garbage
 * etc.

-In Elixir, individual processes can fail, self-destruct, or be killed, but the system as a whole can continue to run (guaranteed).
+In Elixir, individual processes can fail, self-destruct, or be killed, but the system as a whole can continue to run in safely (guaranteed).

-# Is Pure Functional Programming a Lie?

-Back to the original question: Is pure functional programming a lie?
-Saying pure functional programming is a lie is like saying math is a lie.
-It's not a lie, but it doesn't always map well to the real world of computers -  but that's not because of immutability, but instead stems from not taking *time* and *distribution* into account.
+Processes also make programming easier and code simpler, but that's another blog: https://tomjoro.github.io/2021-12-30-elixir-doesnt-look-very-functional/

 # Elixir's Category

+One reason that it's hard to describe Elixir to new Elixir developers is that there's no "category" to refer to: is it "impure functional with distributed and immutable state" or "functional, dynamic, safe language" - it's a lot more than just an impure functional language.

-There is some middle ground, a category, between *pure-functional languages* and *impure functional languages* -- and that middleground is a category that Elixir owns and I belive this is one factor that drives the continued growth of Elixir.
-Elixir is not a "solve all problems" language, but it does work efficiently in more situations that many developers thought possible.
+There is a middle ground between *pure-functional languages* and *impure functional languages*, and that middle ground is a category that Elixir defines.
+Elixir might not be a "solve all problems" language, but it does work efficiently in more situations that many developers thought possible.
+This creates a situation that drives the continued growth and adoption of Elixir.

-Giving this category a name is difficult: is it "impure functional with distributed and immutable state" or "functional, dynamic, safe language", or ?.
-How about a "Reliable Language"?

-_How is reliability defined?
-Reliable computing is correct functioning even if individual hardware or software components fail for any reason.
-The definition also includes secure computing which is about intentional attaks on your system._

-Erlang (and hence Elixir) and the BEAM virtual machine that it runs on, first and foremost goal is to be reliable.
-Every decision about the language (and BEAM execution environment) as it evolved has prioritized having reliability as the most important criteria.
-* Immutable data is safer, especially in a concurrent environment
-* Processes make writing code with immutable data more practical and simple  - (https://tomjoro.github.io/2021-12-30-elixir-doesnt-look-very-functional/)

-Prioritizing reliability actually works in practice: Elixir it is consistently fast (not the fastest), extremely fair, quite versatile (not the most versatile), scalable, easy to undestand and develop with, and most importantly reliable.
+And there's nothing un-natural about it.

 # Disclaimer